Goodmancoming/Goodmancoming/README.md

 <h2>About Me</h2>
 <hr>
 <p class="mb-3">
-  Hi, Ravalino Ghaisan Hasibuan is my goverment name, some may refer to me simply as Rava, Currently i am a student at <a href="https://smkn1jakarta.sch.id/">State Vocational High School 1 Jakarta<a/>, im interested in the field of Software engineering, game development, and a tad of Graphic design.
+  Hi, Ravalino Ghaisan Hasibuan is my goverment name, some may refer to me simply as Rava, Currently i am a student at <a href="https://smkn1jakarta.sch.id/">State Vocational High School 1 Jakarta<a/>, im interested in the field of web development, graphic design, and especially game development.
 I hope to keep learning and improving while helping the team wherever I can.
 </p>
 <br>